‘Teen Mom 2’ Star Kailyn Lowry Gets ‘A Million DMs’ After Pink Balloons Video Shows ‘It’s A Girl’ Banner

 “I’m so sorry Kail. losing a pet is just as hurtful as losing loved one,” one fan wrote.

 The MTV franchise seems pretty big on animals.
-Over on Teen Mom OG, Catelynn Lowell and husband Tyler Baltierra are known for the “farm” they live on, with animals regularly featuring in footage of the family.
+Over on Teen Mom OG, Catelynn Lowell and husband Tyler Baltierra are known for the “farm” they live on.
+Animals regularly feature in footage of the family.
 Catelynn has been seen horseback riding on her property, with daughter Novalee Reign doing the same.
 New Teen Mom OG face Mackenzie McKee might have a busy household with husband Josh McKee and their three kids, but she too has a dog.
 Of course, the animal front has been more controversial with former Teen Mom 2 star Jenelle Evans and her husband David Eason.

 Fans wishing to see more of Kailyn should follow her Instagram.